 +49 (0)30 40 20 33 22 2

 Esther Ningelgen studied Italian Literature and Modern German Literature in Tübingen, Berlin and Verona, where she researched processes of aesthetic perception, transmediality and the construction of identity and gender.
 After working as a freelance assistant director and project manager, she headed the public relations department of Theater RambaZamba in Berlin from 2011 and also temporarily acted as its deputy executive director.
 Among other projects, she initiated and led the theatre’s participation in the programme “START – Youth Culture in Greece” by the Robert Bosch Foundation and the Federal Association of Socioculture.
-From 2015 to 2017, she was co-director of Theater RambaZamba together with Gisela and Jacob Höhne.
-She then moved to Schauspiel Leipzig, where she worked for five years as press spokesperson and head of public relations.
+From 2015 to 2017, she was co-director of Theater RambaZamba and moved then to Schauspiel Leipzig, where she worked for five years as press spokesperson and head of public relations.
 She has been part of the team at Bureau Ritter since August 2022, responsible for communications with a specific focus on the Dance on Ensemble.

 +49 (0)30 40 20 33 20 4

 Hélène Philippot studied musicology and music management at the Université Paris IV Sorbonne and the Universität der Künste Berlin.
 From 2008 to 2012 she worked for a range of cultural organisations in France, including the Orchestre National d’Île-de-France, the festival Les Nuits du Mont Rome and the Opéra National de Paris.
 From 2013 and 2021 she worked for the Berliner Festspiele, including as production manager for international co-productions in the fields of circus and dance, as well as for the festival Jazzfest Berlin.
 In 2017/2018 she took part in the Festival Production Management Training held by the European Festivals Association.
 Since 2019, she has been responsible for managing the Swiss choreographer Lea Moro’s company.
 In February 2021, she completed the professional development course in business administration at the Technical University of Nuremberg.
-She joined Bureau Ritter in June 2021 as production manager and producer of the Dance On Ensemble.
+She joined Bureau Ritter in June 2021 as production director of the Dance On Ensemble.

 +49 (0)30 40 20 33 21 3

 Madeline Ritter is a qualified lawyer, arts programmer and curator.
 She founded tanz performance köln, an international production and performance platform for contemporary dance in 1989 and was its artistic director and managing director until 2004.
 She has initiated many European networks, been the director of interdisciplinary festivals and produced international co-productions with artists from the fields of dance, new media and performance art.
 From 1993 to 1998 she was the founding and artistic director of Pictures of (e)Motion, an international festival for dance, film and new media at the Kunst- und Ausstellungshalle der Bundesrepublik Deutschland in Bonn, and from 2003 to 2008 she curated the dance programme at Theater Heilbronn.
 In 2004, her proposal for Tanzplan Deutschland was accepted by the German Federal Cultural Foundation and she was appointed as project director to deliver the initiative.
 Based on this experience, she and Ingo Diehl founded Diehl+Ritter (today Bureau Rtitter) in 2011.
 With her team she has been developing arts funding programmes ever since, primarily for dance.
-Madeline Ritter also lectures in cultural management at several European universities, is a certified transformational coach and serves as a member on various committees, among them the supervisory board of Kulturfabrik Kampnagel in Hamburg, the board of trustees of the Kulturfonds Frankfurt RheinMain and the advisory board of the German Dance Archive in Cologne.
+Madeline Ritter also lectures in cultural management at several European universities, is a certified transformational coach and serves as a member on various committees, among them the supervisory board of Kulturfabrik Kampnagel in Hamburg, the board of trustees of the Kulturfonds Frankfurt RheinMain (until 2023) and the advisory board of the German Dance Archive in Cologne.
 From 2014 to 2019 she was Deputy Chairperson of the Pina Bausch Foundation and in 2020 she was appointed Chair of its Advisory Board.